Membership connects individuals to state and national resources that foster community, improve quality of life and support advocacy for veterans.

 State & National Resources

-Access to local and nationwide programs, services, and benefits that support veterans with spinal cord injury or disease
+Access to local and national programs, services, and benefits that support veterans with spinal cord injuries and disorders

 Programs & Advocacy